simulatedScience/Twisty_Puzzle_Program/doc/smarter_ai.md

 ## 4. How to use the algorithms

 Saving algorithms directly as a sequence of moves isn't necessarily good.
-As humans we would consider a move sequence $R T R' T'$ to be the same as $F T F' T'$ (on a standard rubiks cube).
+As humans we would consider a move sequence $R T R' T'$ to be the same algorithm as $F T F' T'$ (on a standard rubiks cube), just mirrored to act on different pieces.
 Yet if we only save the algorithm as the exact move sequence, those would be two completely different algorithms.

 An alternative approach would be to save *algorithm patterns*.
 That way we would store the pattern as $A B A' B'$ and then replace $A$ and $B$ with some other moves.

-This raises another problem: we need to prevent a scenario like $L R L' R'$, where the order of the algorithm changes.
+This raises another problem though: we need to prevent a scenario, where the order of the algorithm changes because of the chosen moves to replace $A$ and $B$ with.
+For example on a standard rubiks cube, we might get the algorithm $L R L' R'$ with the same pattern as $F T F' T'$, but L and R are disjoint moves, while F and T are not.
+Therefore $L R L' R'$ is the identity, while $F T F' T'$ is not.
-Here it could be helpful to save relations between $A$ and $B$, or in more complex cases, also between $A$-$C$, and $B$-$C$ and so on.
+Here it could be helpful to save relations between moves in the pattern (e.g. relation $A$-$B$), or in more complex algorithms, also between a third move like $A$-$C$, and $B$-$C$ and so on.
 These relations could be:

 1. order of the whole algorithm
-2. order of $A$ and $B$
+2. order of each move ($A$ and $B$)
-3. piece types affected by $A$ and $B$
+3. piece signatures affected by each move ($A$ and $B$)
-4. number of points affected by both moves
+4. number of points affected by each move
+5. number of points affected by $A$ and $B$
-5. number of points affected by $A$ but not by $B$
+6. number of points affected by $A$ but not by $B$
-6. number of points affected by $B$ but not by $A$
+7. number of points affected by $B$ but not by $A$

 As discussed before we would optimally solve the puzzle through a combination of single preparation moves and algorithms.